Polycyclic aromatic hydrocarbon

 European UnionCLP Carc.
 1B (H350).
 REACH Annex XVII Entry 50 restricts 8 priority PAHs (including IcdP) to 1 mg/kg in rubber and plastic components with prolonged skin contact.
 Regulatory

 United StatesEPA Priority Pollutant.
 Clean Water Act listed.
 Not specifically restricted in consumer products beyond ambient criteria.
+California: listed under Proposition 65 as a carcinogen (effective 1988).
 Regulatory

 CanadaCEPA Schedule 1 (toxic substance) as part of the PAH group.
 Regulatory